opensensorhub/osh-docs/docs/dev/dev-guide.md

 _Note 1: The `submodule update` command is only required in the `osh-core` repo that has submodules._

-_Note 2: that you may have to manually merge things with your working copy if you have made conflicting changes._
+_Note 2: that you may have to manually merge with your working copy if you have made conflicting changes._

 ##### Using Eclipse